-In addition, the Adviser voluntarily waived the Incentive Fees attributable to pre-Incentive Fee net investment income accrued by the Company as a result of its ownership of the TCAP Shares.
+The Adviser voluntarily waived the Incentive Fees attributable to pre-Incentive Fee net investment income accrued by the Company as a result of its ownership of the TCAP Shares.
 The Adviser did not waive any part of the Capital Gains Fee attributable to the Company's ownership of the TCAP Shares and, accordingly, any realized capital gains or losses and unrealized capital losses with respect to the TCAP Shares were applied against the Company's cumulative realized capital gains on which the Capital Gains Fee is calculated.

-For the years ended December 31, 2018 and 2017, Incentive Fees of less than \$0.1 million were waived, respectively, consisting solely of Incentive Fees attributable to the Company's ownership of the TCAP Shares.
-For the year ended December 31, 2016, Incentive Fees of \$0.3 million were waived, consisting solely of Incentive Fees attributable to the Company's ownership of the OXSQ Shares.
-Any waived Incentive Fees are not subject to recoupment by the Adviser.
+The Adviser did not waive any Incentive Fees for the years ended December 31, 2020 and 2019.
+For the year ended December 31, 2018, Incentive Fees of less than \$0.1 million were waived, consisting solely of Incentive Fees attributable to the Company's ownership of the TCAP Shares.

-Since the Company's IPO, with the exception of its waiver of Management Fees and certain Incentive Fees attributable to the Company's ownership of the TCAP Shares and OXSQ Shares and the Leverage Waiver, the Adviser has not waived its right to receive any Management Fees or Incentive Fees payable pursuant to the Investment Advisory Agreement.
+Since the Company's IPO, with the exception of its waiver of Management Fees and certain Incentive Fees attributable to the Company's ownership of certain portfolio companies, including the TCAP Shares, the Adviser has not waived its right to receive any Management Fees or Incentive Fees payable pursuant to the Investment Advisory Agreement.

-In November 2018, the Board renewed the Investment Advisory Agreement.
-Unless earlier terminated as described below, the Investment Advisory Agreement will remain in effect until November 2019, and may be extended subject to required approvals.
-The Investment Advisory Agreement will automatically terminate in the event of an assignment and may be terminated by either party without penalty upon 60 days' written notice to the other party.
+In November 2020, the Board renewed the Investment Advisory Agreement.
+Unless earlier terminated as described below, the Investment Advisory Agreement will remain in effect until November 2021, and may be extended subject to required approvals.
+The Investment Advisory Agreement will automatically terminate in the event of an assignment and may be terminated by either party without penalty on 60 days' written notice to the other party.